Today’s article looks at the rise in popularity of the Husky Pitbull Mix.

 Whereas Pitbull’s have very short, sleek coats, which are stiff to the touch.

-If looks are important to you, this is something to bear in mind if you’re ever tempted to place a deposit on an unborn puppy.
+If looks are important to you, this is something to bear in mind.

 How big will a Husky Pitbull get?